 The Company has an arrangement with Felix Financial Enterprises ("FFE").
 FFE is a Company controlled by Lourdes Felix, an officer of the Company that provides consulting services to the Company.
 Until June 13, 2018, there was no formal agreement between the parties and the amount of remuneration is \$14,583 per month.
-For the three months ended March 31, 2021 and 2020, the Company incurred \$0 and \$0, respectively, as consulting fees and bonuses.
+For the three and nine months ended September 30, 2021, no consulting fees and bonuses were incurred.
+During the three and nine months ended September 30, 2020, no consulting fees and bonuses were incurred.
 The agreement provides for a base salary of \$175,000 an auto allowance and mobile phone stipend.
 As of January 1, 2020, the Company will pay Ms. Lourdes Felix an annual base salary of \$190,000 in place of consulting fees and will be paid in accordance with the Company's normal payroll schedule.
 Executive's base salary shall be subject to review by the Board of Directors.

 The Company has an arrangement with Soupface LLC ("Soupface").
 Soupface is a Company controlled by Brady Granier, an officer of the Company that provides consulting services to the Company.
 Until June 13, 2018, there was no formal agreement between the parties and the amount of remuneration is \$15,833 per month.
-For the three months ended March 31, 2021 and 2020, the Company incurred \$0 and \$0, respectively, as consulting fees and bonuses.
+For the three and nine months ended September 30, 2021, no consulting fees and bonuses were incurred.
+For the three and nine months ended September 30, 2020, no consulting fees and bonuses were incurred.
 The agreement provides for a base salary of \$190,000 an auto allowance and mobile phone stipend.
 As of February 26, 2020 the Company will pay Mr. Brady Granier an annual base salary of \$215,000 in place of consulting fees and will be paid in accordance with the Company's normal payroll schedule.
 Executive's base salary shall be subject to review by the Board of Directors.

 The Company has an arrangement with Mr. Tom Welch, VP of Operations.
 Until June 13, 2018 there was no formal agreement between the parties and the amount of remuneration is \$12,500 per month.
-For the three months ended March 31, 2021 and 2020, the Company incurred \$0 and \$0, respectively, as consulting fees and bonuses.
+For the three and nine months ended September 30, 2021, no consulting fees and bonuses were incurred.
+For the three and nine months ended September 30, 2020, no consulting fees and bonuses were incurred.
 The agreement provides for a base salary of \$150,000 an auto allowance and mobile phone stipend.
 As of February 26, 2020 the Company will pay Mr. Welch an annual base salary of \$165,000 in place of consulting fees and will be paid in accordance with the Company's normal payroll schedule.
 Executive's base salary shall be subject to review by the Board of Directors.

 The Company has an arrangement with Joseph Galligan, a holder of between 5% and 10% of the Company's shares of common stock, related to his compensation for his role as a senior advisor.
 Until January 22, 2019 there was no formal arrangement between the parties and the amount of renumeration is \$6,250 per month.
-For the three months ended March 31, 2021 and 2020, the Company incurred \$0 and \$4,032,as consulting fees.
+For the three and nine months ended September 30, 2021, no consulting fees and bonuses were incurred.
+For the three and nine months ended September 30, 2020, the Company incurred \$0 and \$4,032, respectively, as consulting fees.
 As of February 26, 2020, the Company will pay Mr. Joe Galligan an annual base salary of \$75,000 in place of consulting fees and will be paid in accordance with the Company's normal payroll schedule.